ewgdg/ewgdg.github.io/src/pages/about.md

       I like to 'gamify' my task so that I am more motivated.
   - title: Reading
     description: |
-      My another hobbies is reading.
+      My another hobby is reading.
-      I train myself to read multiple lines at once because I am so thirsty for the new line when I read, espically when I found a good story， like the story of Sherlock Holmes.
+      I train myself to read multiple lines at once because I am so thirsty for the new line when I read, espically if I found a good story, like the story of Sherlock Holmes.
+I spent most of my teenage hanging around book mall.
+    image: /img/bookmall.png
   - title: Anime
     description: |
       I am also a big fan of anime.